 Call for Papers: 5th International Congress of the Association of Anthropologists and Ethnologists of Kyrgyzstan

 The University of Central Asia’s Cultural Heritage and Humanities Unit is pleased to announce a call for papers for the 5th International Congress of the Association of Anthropologists and Ethnologists of Kyrgyzstan.
-The event will cover the “Role of Culture in the Socio-Economic Development of Central Asia”, and will be held in July at UCA’s campus in Naryn (Kyrgyzstan).
-The deadline to submit papers is March 20th 2020.
+The event will cover the “Role of Culture in the Socio-Economic Development of Central Asia”, and will be held at UCA’s campus in Naryn (Kyrgyzstan).
+The deadline to submit papers is April 20th 2020.
 The best research papers will be published as part of CHHU’s peer-reviewed Research Paper Series.

 - Contemporary issues facing cultures and societies in Central Asia;